System Status

 Power BI will attempt to connect to your Learn365 instance and retrieve data.
 This might take a few minutes.

-If you encounter issues when configuring the data sources, check the configuration.
+If you encounter issues when connecting a Power BI Solutions report to your Learn365 data, confirm that you are using the correct date range parameters and API URL.
 If you still encounter issues, you can submit a request to the Zensai Product Support team via the Zensai Help Center.

 Customize your visuals